 Play Juggling Vintage Rolling Hoops

-Play Juggling Vintage Rolling hoops.
-These are a replica of the traditional rolling hoop which was a hickory wood bicycle rim.
-These classic props are made of unbreakable nylon in the traditional size range and profile as the original wood rim, 25, 20 and 15 inch diameter.
+These rolling hoops are replicas of the traditional hickory wood bicycle rim rolling hoop.
+These classic props are made of unbreakable nylon in the profile and size range of the original wood rim: 15, 20, and 25 inches in diameter.

-The sizing of the hoops and use varied by performer.
-In general the largest size was used for stage rolling, the middle size was for three/four ring body rolls and the smallest size for toss juggling.
-The combination of the three size have high visual impact on stage and could be used as a traditional statue finish prop.
-The first person thought to juggle 6 rings, used a small sized wood bicycle rim.
+The size and uses of the hoops varied by performer.
+In general the largest size was used for stage rolling, the middle size for three/four ring body rolls and the smallest size for toss juggling.
+The combination of the three size has high visual impact on stage and could be used as a traditional statue finish prop.
+The first person thought to juggle 6 rings used a small sized wood bicycle rim.

-There is very limited historical film footage of hoop rolling acts, so the art form is going to have to be re-created in a large part from scratch.
-The middle size rings seem to have potential as a contact ring, similar to contact staff.
-Maybe some of the modern techniques developed with contact staffs and isolation hoops could be transferred over to this vintage prop.
-The weight of the ring seems to give it sufficient stability.
+There is limited historical film footage of hoop rolling acts, so this art form must be re-created in a large part from scratch.
+The middle size rings seem to have potential as contact rings, similar to contact staffs.
+Some of the modern techniques developed with contact staffs and isolation hoops might be transferrable to this vintage prop.
+The weight of the rings give them sufficient stability.

 For more help selecting the best juggling ring for you, check out our “Juggling Guide and Tips" section listed in the bottom footer of our website.